hariSky/Greek_question_answering/README.md

 # Training

-The training script is the .
+The training script is the greek_qa_bert.ipynb.
 The dataset used is a translated part of the SQUAD dataset.
 The training script performs preprocessing to extract the answer part from the transpated text.
+In terms of training data, I have pushed one of the QA xlsx files 'result_df_with_sentence_20000.xlsx' Other similar files can be created with the same fashion and be merged in order to get better results.